ckan/ckan/doc/deb.rst

    Most of the time you will never use the automatic process above for lazy batch packaging.
-You'll more likely generate a single package with explicit version numners using the ``buildkit.deb`` command or build your package manually.
+You'll more likely generate a single package with explicit version numbers using the ``buildkit.deb`` command or build your package manually.
 Both approaches are described later.

 Packaging Conflicting Python dependencies from ``lucid_conflicts.txt``